 An annuity can serve a similar purpose during retirement—providing a consistent income stream to cover fixed expenses and avoid selling other assets in down markets or when they’re earning good returns.

-Remember, if you decide down the road that you don’t need life insurance after all, you can convert your policy into an annuity without much difficulty or cost.
+Remember, if you decide down the road that you don’t need permanent life insurance after all, you can convert your policy into an annuity contract without much difficulty or cost.